CLOSE SEARCH

 Employee transfers - transfer employees to the demerged companies, complying with employment law.

-HMRC clearance is not strictly compulsory for a demerger we strongly recommend that it is obtained.
+HMRC clearance is not strictly compulsory for a demerger but we strongly recommend that it is obtained.
 In this way you can get clearance for the demerger, restructuring, and the tax implications.

 If you proceed with a demerger without seeking HMRC clearance, HMRC may challenge the tax treatment of the demerger, leading to unexpected tax bills, penalties and Interest.